 Climbing the French Alps

-When travellers think of France, they often imagine a romantic tourist destination with nostalgic city views and endless planes of green vineyards.
+When travellers think of France, they often imagine a romantic tourist destination with nostalgic city views and endless kilometres of green vineyards.
 But, France is also home to Europe’s highest mountains; the French Alps.

 Located in the Rhône-Alpes and Provence-Alpes-Côte d’Azur regions, the Alps stand at a towering 4,810 meters.
 The mountain range takes an average of 10-12 hours to hike to the summit and boasts some of the most exquisite, scenic views in Europe.